 The drums on this track came across with substantial punch and body.
 The width and detail of the song was good, maybe not a life changing immersive experience, but really solid for the price.
 Their bass is definitely clean as advertised, maybe not the most low-end heavy headphone on the market, but definitely not shy about their sub-frequencies.

 Next, I tried the song “Breathe Deeper” by Tame Impala.
 This was a very vocal and drum forward song already, and the Tune 660s brought them even closer.
 The stereo feel of the drums was very well conveyed, especially the toms rolling from ear to ear.
 The vocals translation on this song came off slightly sharper than I would’ve liked.
 The midrange on these was not always quite as tailored as I wanted it to be.
 But this didn’t take away much from their overall sound, which was still very balanced and well laid out overall.
 If you like a thinner sound from your headphones, be aware these have some bite to them.
-You can compare their sound to other JBL headphones or other headphones in their price range from all brands using our Headphone Ranking Tool.
+If you want a pair of Bluetooth headphones with a softer mid range, check out Strauss and Wagner’s SW-ANCBT501.
+You can compare their sound to other JBL headphones or other headphones in this price range from all brands using our Headphone Ranking Tool.

 I listened to Blue Ridge Mountains by Fleet Foxes next, to try something more folky and natural sounding.
 The wide guitar recordings on this encapsulated the listen in a nice blanket of warmth.
 The vocals and plucking guitar melodies in the center had a resonant, colorful tone to them.
 The reverb drenched singing felt safely stored in the headphones’ tightened sound, and the thorough noise cancellation ensured the song felt properly intimate and serene.